 - Optionally assign a Merchant Order ID with

-shiplineitemsto create a shipment for your order and change its status to "shipped".
+- Create a shipment and change the order status to

-As you can see from the templates, the Orders API supports sending orders with multiple products/skus with different quantities.
+orders resource supports sending orders with multiple products/skus in different quantities.

-You can see the different template data by calling
+You can see the template's format by calling